-What is an Access Program?
+What is the Access Program?

-Students chosen for the UCF Access programs are selected by the Admissions Committee from a large and competitive applicant pool.
+Students chosen for the UCF Access Program are selected by the Admissions Committee from a large and competitive applicant pool.
 Selection is made based upon many factors including a student’s academic credentials and quality of courses taken in high school.
 The Admissions Committee believes that those students selected for the Access programs have demonstrated the ability to succeed at UCF when given the opportunity to receive the support the Access programs provide.
 For more information, please contact Undergraduate Admissions Office at email@example.com or 407-823-3000.

 Are there any additional costs to participate in an Access Program?

-No, there are not any additional charges to participate in an Access Program.
+No, there are not any additional charges to participate in the Access Program.
 Students pay the standard costs of attending the university such as tuition, books, housing (if they do not wish to commute), and general living expenses.
 Student's financial information could qualify them for financial aid that make summer courses as well as housing affordable options.
 For more information about tuition, financial aid, or housing:

 Tuition and Fee Costs: http://tuitionfees.smca.ucf.edu